ilyavf/my-tetris/README.md

 Plans:
 - Tony just gave me an idea for a next version: show part of a hidden picture when a block gets landed.
+- Also I was planning to rebuild the game using RxJS to see how well it works.